 An Amazon rewiever says about The Spiritual Science of Kriya Yoga,

-The "Vishnu-adhering swami" (goswami) writes in his book, "If I have gained something of benefit from yoga, so you can also (p. vi)".
-Well, we can hope that, if hope we must, for "there is hope in good hope."
-Positive thinking, the placebo effect and thinking you are lucky offer help in and by themselves.
-Documentedly.
-See what Dr Richard Wiseman tells of the luck factor and how to get lucky in The Luck Factor: The Four Essential Principles (2004), for example.
+As for optimism, Dr Richard Wiseman tells of the luck factor and how to get lucky in The Luck Factor: The Four Essential Principles (2004), for example.
 Here are the four principles of luck that Dr. Wiseman has identified:

-Granted the inherent values of an optimistic flair and knowledge of "how to be lucky" too, if things are as the goswami's publisher says, their promotional activity will not have to be all too bad, like the fallacy: "If it worked for me, it can work for you."
-Yet not everyone reports of good results or of any results from kriya: many do, and some do more than others.
+Granted the inherent values of an optimistic flair and knowledge of "how to be lucky" too, if things are as the goswami's publisher says in promoting sales of the book - "If it worked for me, it will work for you" may not be a fallacy.

-Further, it may simply behove "manyone" to strive to do what it takes to increase benefits and lessen troubles in many walks and arenas of life, including the yoga class.
+Do what it takes to increase benefits and lessen troubles in many walks and arenas of life, including the yoga class.
 Reasonable "filtering work" of that sort can help us a long, long way.
-The crucial thing is knowing how to.
-"Safety first, get a balanced program that fits you, don't overstretch, don't be violent, relax well and in time, and keep at it within your comfort zone" may be useful, overriding handling tips along the way.
+"Safety first, get a balanced program that fits you, don't overstretch, don't be violent, relax well and in time, and keep at it without any strain" may be useful, overriding handling tips along the way.

 "Well begun . . ."